platform-42/ansbl-play-u_bahn-sample/README.md

 │                  │       └── settings.yml      # AURA credentials
 │                  └── local
 │                          └── settings.yml      # Localhost credentials
+├── hosts/
+│       └── hosts.yml                            # local host definitions
 |
 └── README.md                   # You are here
 ```

 ---

-## before usage ...
+## Steps before usage ...

-have python3 installed
+1. have python3 installed
-have ansible installed
+2. have ansible installed
-have NEO4J installed (if localhost)
+3. have NEO4J installed (local on your PC) or create NEO4J Aura account (cloud)

-* pip3 install neo4j
-* pip3 install regex

-Inspect which python interpreter you are using and adjust hosts/hosts.yml with right python3 interpreter
+4. Inspect which python interpreter you are using and adjust `hosts/hosts.yml` with right python3 interpreter

-* which python3
+    * `which python3`
-* adjust ansible_python_interpreter with path of witch python3
+    * adjust `ansible_python_interpreter` with what `which` returned

 Keep in mind, the software was developed on a Mac.
-Please specify a Linux path for ansible_python_interpreter
+Please specify a Linux path for `ansible_python_interpreter`